 When grading your arena surface, it’s important to set the tines at the correct level.
 If set too deeply they can cut into the underlying membrane and stone, which can be costly to repair.
 Tines that are set too shallow won’t provide adequate re-distribution of the surface or levelling.
 Graders can either be ‘towable’ or ‘tractor mounted’ and are best used in conjunction with a quad bike or small tractor.
 It is also recommended that you use a depth probe, at least four times a year, to check for inconsistencies in the surface depth – recording any anomalies on a chart for easy reference.
 This allows you to easily spot any irregularities and gives you a good indication as to whether the surface needs re-levelling or topping up.

-Horse Riding Arena Maintenance for Waxed and Non-Coated Surfaces
+Maintenance for Waxed & Non-waxed Surfaces

-Tips for Improving Your Arena Surface Longevity
+Tips for Improving the Longevity of Your Surface

-Pick out your horses’ hooves, and make sure that their legs are as clean as possible before entering the arena.
+Pick out your horses hooves and make sure that their legs are as clean as possible before entering the arena.

 Never neglect your surface.
-Keep in mind that a regular and thorough maintenance programme significantly prolongs the life of your arena and avoids expensive repairs.
+Keep in mind that a regular and thorough maintenance programme significantly prolongs the life span of your arena and avoids expensive repairs.